MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 2. Connect Misty’s AC power supply (**not** the power supply for the wireless charging station) to her power port.
 3. Connect the power supply to an outlet.

-## Hardware Notifications

-When you interact with Misty, she notifies you of certain events by playing sounds or changing the color of her chest LED.
-These notifications are enabled by default.
-You can turn them off by sending a request to the [`SetNotificationSettings`](../../../misty-ii/reference/rest/#setnotificationsettings) endpoint in Misty's REST API.

-The following notifications are enabled by default:

-**Audio Notifications**
-* **Wake Word** - When Misty recognizes the "Hey, Misty!" key phrase, she plays the system audio file `s_SystemWakeWord.wav`.
-You can change the default wake word sound by sending a request to the [`SetNotificationSettings`](../../../misty-ii/reference/rest/#setnotificationsettings) endpoint in Misty's REST API.

-**LED Notifications**
-* **Charging** - While Misty is powered on and charging, her chest LED pulses orange.
-When her battery is fully charged and she is on/connected to her charger, the LED turns solid orange.
-* **Face Training** - When you are training Misty on a new face, her chest LED displays the following notifications:
-  * When the face detection phase of the training process is complete, the LED turns green.
-  * When training is complete, the LED blinks green three times.
-  * If training fails, the LED blinks red three times.
-  * If Misty sees more than one face, the LED blinks yellow three times.
-  * If Misty doesn't see a face, the LED turns yellow.
-* **System Updates** - While Misty is performing a system update, the LED blinks white.

 ## Coordinate System & Movement Ranges

 As you develop skills and robot applications, it can be helpful to understand a few key details about Misty's coordinate system and the range of movement allowed for her head and arm motors.